Meesie2109/cacherch/README.md

   [Cache Hit]
   ```

+- Using `--flush-cache` is optional but ensures old cached results are removed before re-indexing.
 - The index is stored in ./index by default.
 You can delete or move it to re-index documents.